Pennsville Township, New Jersey: After Fenwick's Colony

-Lower Penns Neck Township was formed on July 10, 1721, when Penn's Neck Township was subdivided and Upper Penns Neck Township (now Carneys Point Township) was also formed.
-The township was incorporated by an act of the New Jersey Legislature on February 21, 1798, as one of New Jersey's original group of 104 townships.
+In 1701 West Fenwick was renamed Penns Neck Township in honor of the new Proprietor, William Penn.
+On July 10, 1721, Penns Neck was divided into Upper and Lower Penns Neck.
+The Township was incorporated in 1798 as one of New Jersey’s original group of 104 townships.
 The township was renamed Pennsville Township based on the results of a referendum held on November 2, 1965.